kobis2003/burring_back/README.md

 -> The result is returned in String (it should be an entity) -> The SQL Alchemy choice clearly deserved a discussion between dev before being done (like will there be just one table)
+-> Only PNG file (no other file type)
+-> faire un system de logging correcte